John L. Gibbs

-John La Porte Gibbs (May 3, 1838 - November 28, 1908) was a Minnesota legislator, two-time Speaker of the Minnesota House of Representatives and the 14th Lieutenant Governor of Minnesota.
+John La Porte Gibbs (May 3, 1838 - November 28, 1908) was a Minnesota legislator, two-time speaker of the Minnesota House of Representatives and the 14th lieutenant governor of Minnesota.

 Life and career

 Gibbs was born in Bradford County, Pennsylvania, in 1838 to Eli and Caroline Gibbs (née Atwood), both of whom were descendants of early settlers of Massachusetts and Connecticut (respectively).
-He was raised on his parents farm and attended schools in Le Raysville, Pennsylvania and at the Susquehanna Collegiate Institute in Towanda, Pennsylvania before attending the University of Michigan Law School, graduating in 1861.
+He was raised on his parents farm and attended schools in Le Raysville, Pennsylvania and at the Susquehanna Collegiate Institute in Towanda, Pennsylvania, before attending the University of Michigan Law School, graduating in 1861.

-Gibbs moved west, traveling through Illinois and Iowa before settling in Albert Lea, Minnesota and working as a teacher.
+Gibbs moved west, traveling through Illinois and Iowa before settling in Albert Lea, Minnesota, and working as a teacher.
 In 1862 he was elected attorney for Freeborn County, Minnesota.
 In 1863 he was elected to his first of five terms in the Minnesota House of Representatives as a Republican, serving from 1864 to 1866, 1876–1878, 1885–1887 and 1895–1897.
 He also twice served as speaker, in 1877 and 1885.
-After his time in the state legislature Gibbs also served as Lieutenant Governor under Governor David Marston Clough from January 5, 1897, to January 3, 1899.
+He had previously ran for governor of Minnesota in 1886, but was defeated in the primary.
+Due to vote-splitting among various candidates, the convention was won by Andrew Ryan McGill.
+He would run for governor a second time in 1896, once again losing the primary.
+Following his gubernatorial defeat, Gibbs would instead seek the office of Lieutenant Governor, a position he would succeed in being elected to.
+He would serve under Governor David Marston Clough from January 5, 1897, to January 3, 1899.